Round Dollar Trading Up 0% Over Last Week (RD)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Round Dollar launched on July 19th, 2021.
 Round Dollar’s total supply is 15,994 tokens.
-The official website for Round Dollar is onecash.asia.
 Round Dollar’s official Twitter account is @onecashwallet and its Facebook page is accessible here.
+Round Dollar’s official website is onecash.asia.

 It is usually not possible to purchase alternative cryptocurrencies such as Round Dollar directly using US dollars.
-Investors seeking to trade Round Dollar should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Round Dollar using one of the aforementioned exchanges.
+Investors seeking to trade Round Dollar should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Round Dollar using one of the exchanges listed above.

 Receive News & Updates for Round Dollar Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Round Dollar and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.